-The inaugural Baton Rouge Soul Food Festival will be happening Saturday May 19th and Sunday May 20th at Riverfront Plaza.
+The second annual Baton Rouge Soul Food Festival will be happening Saturday May 25th and Sunday May 26th at North Boulevard Town Square.

 It will be from 10:00am to 8:00pm on Saturday and Sunday 11:00am to 7:00pm.
 The family friendly event is free and open to the public and will also feature live music, a Vendor’s Village and a judged soul food cooking competition.
 Lawn seating so bring your chairs.
 VIP tickets however are also available for purchase and will include food, soft drinks and photo ops with the talent for a fee.